Neuro Developmental Therapy

 What Is Neurodevelopmental Delay?

+As a result of reflexes being retained, we refer to the collective effect on the system as a developmental delay.
 As the brain develops in stages, beginning with lower levels of function, each developmental stage serves as a foundation for the later, more advanced stages.
 If there is any interruption to these crucial, early, foundational stages, then this can result in some areas of the brain maturing late.
 This can have a significant impact on the appropriate functioning of the central nervous system and affect all aspects of physical, cognitive, behavioural, emotional and social development - and particularly learning.

 What Are Primitive Reflexes?

 Primitive Reflexes are instinctive, automatic, reflex movements in babies that help them to survive, grow and develop.
 You know some of these reflexes.
 For example, the Suck Reflex: in order to feed, newborns are able to suck automatically the moment that something is placed in their mouths.
 When you put your finger into a newborn baby's hand, their fingers will close around yours automatically: this is the Palmar Reflex.
 There are many more such reflexes which, ordinarily, we quickly grow out of.
-Usually these reflexes are inhibited by the time we are a year old and replaced by postural reactions which remain for life.
+Usually these reflexes are inhibited by the time we are a year old and replaced by postural reflexes which remain for life.
 As our primitive reflexes are inhibited, the parts of our brain needed for us to learn to walk, run, read, write and so on, begin to grow and develop.
-These parts of the brain can only develop fully when the primitive reflexes have developed fully and are then inhibited and replaced by postural reactions.
+These parts of the brain can only develop fully when the primitive reflexes have developed fully and are then inhibited and replaced by postural reflexes.
 If this process has not occurred or has been interrupted at any stage there may be difficulties in learning to do certain things.

-What Causes Primitive Reflexes To Be Retained?
+Some Reasons That May Cause Primitive Reflexes To Be Retained?

 What Are The Signs Of Retained PR?